Follow this comprehensive, step-by-step master guide to compile, configure, and launch your very own instance of Razor from the source code.

 module.exports = {

-// Additional module settings follow...
+// Additional API, Lavalink, and Logging settings follow...

 };

-# Environment Variables (.env)
+Environment Variables (.env)

 1. In the root directory, locate the file named .env.example.